kartik-v/bootstrap-fileinput/CHANGE.md

         - `dragSettings`
     - New template `actionDrag` will be available within `layoutTemplates` to configure your drag indicator markup.
 17. Simpler naming for files in locales and themes folders.
+18. (enh #647): Display file size in previews and templates.

 ## version 4.3.1